CodingCellist/learning_gem5/part1/simple_config.rst

 We are going to use *timing* mode for the memory simulation.
 You will almost always use timing mode for the memory simulation, except in special cases like fast-forwarding and restoring from a checkpoint.
 We will also set up a single memory range of size 512 MB, a very small system.
-Note that in the python configuration scripts, whenever a size is required you can specify that size in common vernacular and units like ``'512MB'``.
+Note that in the Python configuration scripts, whenever a size is required you can specify that size in vernacular units like ``'512MB'``.
-Similarly, with time you can use time units (e.g., ``'5ns'``).
+Similarly, for time you can use vernacular time units, e.g. ``'5ns'``.
 These will automatically be converted to a common representation, respectively.

 .. code-block:: python